MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Parameters

 *`pfnCompare`*\
 [in] Address of the application-defined comparison function.
 The sort operation calls the comparison function each time the relative order of two list items needs to be determined.
-The comparison function must be either a static member of a class or a stand-alone function that is not a member of any class.
+The comparison function must be either a static member of a class or a stand-alone function that isn't a member of any class.

 *`dwData`*\
 [in] Application-defined value passed to the comparison function.